Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 Get Vitis Libraries
 ====================

-First we need to clone the Vitis Libraries into local path.
+First, clone the Vitis Libraries into local path.

 The Vitis Library repo is located at this link: https://github.com/Xilinx/Vitis_Libraries.
-Assuming you are using $/home/project as working directory, then use following command to clone the Vitis Library repository into the working directory:
+Assuming you are using ``$/home/project`` as working directory, use following command to clone the Vitis Library repository into the working directory:

 .. code:: c

 	cd /home/project
 	git clone https://github.com/Xilinx/Vitis_Libraries.git

-This will take a few seconds to minutes for downloading depending on network.
+This might take a few minutes to download, depending on network speed.
-After it is completed, you may browse into the sub folders to get familiar with the file structure.
+After it is downloaded, browse into the sub folders to get familiar with the file structure.

 Vitis_Libraries/